 If you are wondering what kind of computer to bring, how to get on the internet, or what kind of technology services are offered, check out the Campus Computing and Information Technology (CCIT) website to get answers to these questions and more!

 System: Windows Vista or newer or Mac OS 10.6 or newer

 Hardware: Any computer purchased within the last few years with wireless connectivity will be sufficient

 Phones of any type, iPads, iPods, Android devices, Nooks, Kindles, Xboxs, Playstations, Wiis... you bring it, we most likely will support it!

-New students are reminded to complete the on-line program, AlcoholEdu for College, to address alcohol use issues that may impact them, their college roommate or their college friends.
-Carroll College is one of over 500 colleges and universities that use AlcoholEdu for College.
-The course uses science-based research to educate students.
-Part 1 of the course is due August 16th.
+Incoming freshmen are reminded to complete the online AlcoholEdu for College alcohol awareness course by August 30.
+AlcoholEdu addresses alcohol issues that may impact them, their roommate, or their college friends.
+Carroll College is one of hundreds of colleges and universities that uses AlcoholEdu.
 You must earn a grade of 75 or higher to meet the college’s expectations for the course.
-If you need log in information, please call or email Dr. Mike Franklin, Director of Counseling Services, at 406.447.5559 or email@example.com
+For login information, download the AlcoholEdu instructions.

 Campus housing at Carroll will provide you with a bed, mattress, closet, desk, desk chair, cable television connection and computer data port.
 Items you may want to pack would include: